Model in Image

 1.0: digest: sha256:208217afe336053e4c524caeea1a415ccc9cc73b206ee58175d0acc5a3eeddd9 size: 2415

-Finally, connect AKS to the ACR.
+Finally, connect the AKS cluster to the ACR.
 For more details on connecting ACR to an existing AKS, see Configure ACR integration for existing AKS clusters.

 If you see an error that seems related to you not being an Owner on this subscription, please refer to the troubleshooting section Cannot attach ACR due to not being Owner of subscription.